-The combined ratio is calculated by dividing the sum of claims incurred (net) and operating expenses of insurance business by insurance premium revenue (net).
+^{} The combined ratio is calculated by dividing the sum of claims incurred (net) and operating expenses of insurance business by insurance premium revenue (net).
 Amortisation on intangible rights has not been taken into account.
-One-off changes affecting the balance on technical account have been eliminated.

 Note 57.
 Information on the nature of non-life insurance insurance liabilities